 Some facts about the german shepher and husky mix:

 #1.
 Some German Shepherd Husky dog mixes are created deliberately, but others are bred accidentally

 Although no one knows exactly when the first Gerberian Shepskies were produced, they were undoubtedly the result of unplanned matings between German Shepherds and Siberian Huskies.

 However, once people saw how awesome these mixed dog breeds were, some breeders began deliberately breeding the two breeds to create these magnificent mutts.

 You can find both types of Gerberian Shepskies today, although you’re more likely to encounter “accidental” individuals in shelters than those who were deliberately produced.

 In fact, you’ll likely have to pay for a German Shepherd Husky mix produced by a breeder (those at shelters are typically available for a nominal fee that covers the shelter’s expenses).

-Given that German Shepherds and Siberian Huskies are both pretty big dogs (the former average about 70 to 95 pounds, while the latter are usually in the 45- to 65-pound range), it shouldn’t be surprising that Gerberian Shepskies are pretty big dogs too.
+Given that a German Shepherd and Siberian Husky are both pretty big dogs (the former average about 70 to 95 pounds, while the latter are usually in the 45- to 65-pound range), it shouldn’t be surprising that Gerberian Shepskies are pretty large dogs too.
 Most will fall somewhere between 60 and 90 pounds, but outliers aren’t uncommon.

 There’s certainly nothing wrong with large dogs (we certainly love them!), but you must be prepared for the big impact big dogs can have on your life.

-For example, big dogs require more food, more space and larger toys and supplies than their smaller counterparts do.
+For example, big dogs require more dog food, more space, and larger toys and supplies than their smaller counterparts do.
 You’ll also need to consider the fact that big dogs can be more challenging to handle and control than small dogs, which may present problems for smaller individuals.